How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Injectivity of the Euler Characteristic Transform

 \begin{rmk-defn} The restriction to constructible sets $\CS$ permits us to ignore the difference between ordinary and compactly-supported Euler characteristic.
 This is because the intersection of a compact definable set $M$ and the closed half-space $\{x\in \R^d \mid x\cdot v \leq t\}$ is compact and definable, and these two versions of Euler characteristic agree on compact sets.
 This restriction is not strictly necessary, but would require a reworking of certain aspects of persistent homology (reviewed in Section~\ref{sec:PHT-injects}), which is beyond the scope of this paper. \end{rmk-defn}

-\begin{rmk-defn}[Constructibility] The reader may wish to pause to consider why the ECT associates to a definable set $M$, viewed as the constructible function $\phi=1_M$, a constructible function on $S^{d-1}\times \R$.
-This is again by virtue of o-minimality and its good behavior with respect to products, polynomial inequalities, and projections.
-In particular, one can associate to definable $M\subseteq \R^d$ another definable set
+The reader may wish to pause to consider why the ECT associates to a definable set $M$, viewed as the constructible function $\phi=1_M$, a constructible function on $S^{d-1}\times \R$.
+This, along with other finiteness concerns, is addressed by the following lemma, which in turn depends on two versions of the Trivialization Theorem of o-minimal geometry.